-MAX takes one or arguments, each representing a number or range or numbers.
-In this case, we just need to supply the named range prices.
+MAX takes one or more arguments, each representing a number or range of numbers.
+In this case, we just need to supply the named range "prices."

 To get the minimum price in this list, we need to use the MIN function.
 Like MAX, MIN takes one or more arguments.
-As before, we just need to supply the named range "prices".
+As before, we just have to supply the named range "prices."

-Now we've calculated have both Maximum and Minimum price.
+Now we've calculated both a maximum and minimum price.

-But what if you want to calculate something like the first, second or third highest price in this list?
+But what if you want to calculate something like first, second, or third highest or lowest price in the list?

 In that case, we'll need some additional functions.

 Let's start with largest values.
 Because we want more than just maximum, we need to use a function called LARGE.
-The LARGE function takes two arguments, the first argument is an array, which in this case is our named range "prices".
+The LARGE function takes two arguments: the first argument is an array, which in this case is just our named range "prices."

-The second argument is called "k". k represents the position, as in first, second, and third largest values.
+The second argument is called "k"; "k" represents the position, as in first, second, or third largest value.

-Now I'll go ahead and adjust the formula to use the values in column L for K. Then I can just copy the formula down to calculate the top three prices.
+To make the formula easier to copy, I'll go ahead and adjust the formula to use the values in column L for K. Now I can just copy the formula down to calculate the top three prices.

-Like LARGE, small also has an argument called "k" that indicates position in the list.
-So, when K is 1, we are asking for the first smallest value in other words, the minimum value.
+Like LARGE, SMALL also has an argument called "k" that indicates position in the list.
+So, when K is "1," we're asking the SMALL function for the first smallest value in the list.
+In other words, the minimum value.

-With K = 2, SMALL calculates the second smallest value and when K = 3, we get the third lowest price in the list.
+When K is "2," SMALL calculates the second smallest value, and when K is "3," we get the third lowest price in the list.

 You can use any number you like for k, as long as it's less than the total number of values.
-For example, if I use 10, we'll see the tenth lowest price in the list.
+For example, if I use "10," we'll get the tenth lowest price in the list.

 The Excel LARGE function returns numeric values based on their position in a list when sorted by value.
 In other words, it can retrieve "nth largest" values - 1st largest value, 2nd largest value, 3rd largest value, etc.